David-Baron/ugc-transliterator/README.md

 Surname transliteration for UGC Forum.
 Transpose Cyrillic surnames into Latin in its most popular form.

-This project is currently on work in progress!
+:heavy_exclamation_mark: This project is currently on work in progress!

 Install
 ---------